Rachni/Whatsapp-notification-filter/README.md

 4. Run the app on a compatible Android device or emulator.

 ---
 ## 📋 To-Do

 ### ✅ Current Functionality
 - Detects WhatsApp notifications.
 - Correctly identifies if the notification contains exclusively a TikTok or Twitter/X link.
 - TO-DO: Silence the original notification on Realme devices.
 - Reissues them on a silent notification channel.

-### 🔧 Known Issue
+### 🔧 Known Issues
-- **Realme-specific problem**: The app does not work as expected on Realme devices.
-Notifications still make sound and vibrate despite attempts to silence them.
-This might be due to Realme's custom **ColorOS** behavior restricting notification handling.
+- **Realme-specific problem**: On devices running ColorOS, notifications still make sound and vibrate despite attempts to silence them.
+This is likely due to Realme's custom notification policies.
+- **Limited testing**: The app has not been tested on other brands or Android versions.

 ### 📝 Next Steps
 - Test the app on other devices (e.g., Xiaomi, Samsung) to validate functionality.
 - Investigate workarounds for Realme's restrictive behavior.
 - Add support for filtering based on additional conditions or apps.

----
+### 🤝 Contributing
+If you'd like to contribute, feel free to fork the repository and submit a pull request.
+Testing the app on other devices and providing insights into behavior on non-ColorOS systems would be particularly helpful.